living-atlases/generator-living-atlas/README.md

 yo living-atlas
 ```

+As this is a `yeoman` development environment you can get some `EPERM` or `EACCESS` errors, so check the [yeoman setup guide](https://yeoman.io/codelab/setup.html) for proper configuration.

 If we decide to publish this generator in the future, the normal use will be like:

 ```bash